tradingeconomics/tradingeconomics/Documentation/source/index.html.md

 Here you can get historical information for specific a country and indicator.
 Click on any method below for a sample.
+Please note the sample request is limited in scope to a few countries and indicators and responds with a maximum of 10 rows.
+Trading Economics live acounts have access to more than 20 million indicators for nearly 200 countries.

 **Methods**